ursatile/jsray/04-shapes.md

 For now, shapes in our world have only one responsibility: we can pass a ray of light into the shape and say "hey, does this ray intersect you anywhere?" -- and if it *does*, what's the distance from the start of the ray to the nearest intersection point?

-> Because we know the starting point of every ray, and the direction it's pointing, if we know the distance along that ray where it intersects the shape, we can calculate the exact point in space where that intersection is located.
+> Because we know the starting point of every ray, and the direction it's pointing, if we know the distance along that ray where it intersects the shape, we can calculate the exact point in space where that ray intersects that shape.

 ### The sphere